 I keep journals.
 You’re shocked, I’m sure.
 But I’ve made a habit of buying fresh leather bound journals with crispy white pages, eager to watch them wrinkle and yellow and fill with pretty words and ugly words and sad words and then what actually happens is I get halfway through the journal and quit.
 I miss a few days or I tear out too many pages and the whole book seems obsolete.
-And then I meander my way back to Target and the process begins again.
+And then I meander back to Target and the process begins again.

 WELL, my friends, I finally filled one.
 I wanted to commemorate this moment by dedicating a blog post to the highlights from my little leather-bound disaster.
 I’ll add dates where I remembered to date them but I won’t be providing context so just bask in your confusion, intrigue, and boredom.
 Also – this is one of those posts that’s extremely personal and raw and whatever so, I don’t know, be nice?

-If I lay here & imagine your voice
+I lay here & imagine your voice

-Maybe I’ll hear it in my sleep
+So that maybe I’ll hear it in my sleep

-I’d do anything to call you
+I’m desperate just to call you

 ‘Sorry I’ve been really busy,’ and Other Lies I’ve Told